 Other sources of funding

-If you are studying the Sijil Tinggi Persekolahan Malaysia (Malaysian Higher School Certificate) please see our typical standard offers for GCE A Level.
+If you are studying A Levels, the International Baccalaureate, or the Sijil Tinggi Persekolahan Malaysia (Malaysian Higher School Certificate) please see our typical standard offers for GCE A Level and the International Baccalaureate on our course pages.

-We also accept the Unified Examination Certificate (UEC) at Senior Middle level, and, depending on what course you're applying for, you would need to achieve between AAABBB and AAAAAA in six subjects.
+If you're studying the Unified Examination Certificate (UEC) at Senior Middle level you'll need to achieve between AABBB to A1 AAAA in five subjects.

 Visit the course pages for details of the entry requirements specific to your chosen course.
 Some courses also have additional requirements such as work experience or submission of written work.